 There are also devices powered by "unknown forces" and about the only thing we know about them is that they're not any of the others, that they're not any kind of arcane magic (at least so far as the Ziguranth can tell), and that the Sher'Tul made extensive use of them.
 It's unclear whether these are all the same kind of magic or whether it's a catch-all for "magic we don't understand."

-Magic Knight: In many different types - about one for each of the (numerous) power types.
-Arcane Blades channel regular old magic though their melee attacks, Wyrmics use the power of nature to emulate dragons to things like breath fire/sand/ice/lightning, Reavers use demon magic to give people diseases and then hack them apart, Sun Paladins sustain themselves through the power of the Sun, Temporal Wardens use Chronomancy to achieve a high-speed, high-mobility combat style, and Mindslayers use Psychic Powers to enhance their abilities and fight with telekinetically-wielded weapons.
+In many different types - about one for each of the (numerous) power types.
+Arcane Blades channel regular old magic though their melee attacks, Wyrmics use the power of nature to emulate dragons to things like breath fire/sand/ice/lightning, Reavers use demon magic to give people diseases and then hack them apart, Sun Paladins sustain themselves through the power of the Sun, Cursed sap their enemies' will to fight with their hate, Temporal Wardens use Chronomancy to achieve a high-speed, high-mobility combat style, and Mindslayers use Psychic Powers to enhance their abilities and fight with telekinetically-wielded weapons.

 Make an Example of Them: One piece of lore, written during the period where mages were actively persecuted, suggested that those who sympathize with mages who "mysteriously vanish" (as mage sympathizing technically wasn't illegal at the time) can serve as this.